Approaches to critical point theory via sequential and parametrized topological complexity: Vertically proportional vector fields and parametrized subspace complexities

 \begin{proof} As discussed in Example \ref{ExamplePG}, $Y$ is a pseudo-gradient for $F$.
 For each $m \in M$ we let $\|\cdot \|$ denote the norm on $T_mM$ induced by $g$.
 By assumption, there exists $C \in (0,+\infty)$, such that $\|\nabla^g F(m)\|\leq C \cdot \|\nabla^\ver F(m)\|$ for all $m \in M$.
 By definition of $Y$, this immediately yields that

 \begin{enumerate}[a)] \item Let us check the three properties of a pseudo-gradient for $Y^\ver$ as listed in Definition \ref{DefPseudoGrad}. \begin{enumerate}[(i)] \item Since $\pr_\ver$ is fiberwise given by the bounded-linear projection onto $\Ver_u(q)$, it follows from the construction of the Sasaki metric that $\pr_\ver$ is $1$-Lipschitz-continuous.
-Thus, it follows from the Lipschitz continuity of $Y$ that $Y^\ver$ is Lipschitz-continuous. \item Evidently, $\|Y^\ver(m)\| \leq \|Y(m)\|$ for each $m \in M$, so the upper bound on $\|Y^\ver(m)\|$ follows immediately from the corresponding upper bound on $\|Y\|$, which exists since $Y$ is a pseudo-gradient. \item One easily sees that
+Thus, it follows from the Lipschitz continuity of $Y$ that $Y^\ver$ is Lipschitz-continuous. \item Evidently, $\|Y^\ver(m)\| \leq \|Y(m)\|$ for each $m \in M$, so the upper bound of $\|Y^\ver(m)\|$ follows immediately from the corresponding upper bound of $\|Y\|$, which exists since $Y$ is a pseudo-gradient. \item One easily sees that $Y^\ver (m) = h(m)\cdot \nabla^\ver F(m)$ for each $m \in M$.
+Thus,